Used cars for sale

 - The scarcity of microchips does not subside, and the entire world has had to slow down the production of cars.
 High dealer markups and a lack of options are forcing more buyers to shop for secondhand vehicles, claims Business Insider.

 TIP: All that uncertainty and volatility of prices is bringing a lot of new buyers to the used market.
-They are more than prepared to fix their old junks, before spending a lot of money on a brand-new set of wheels.
+They are more than prepared to fix their old junk, before spending a lot of money on a brand-new set of wheels.
 In a country that has gotten used to not fixing its cars, repairing is becoming essential in these times of scarcity.

 - For some experts, the others responsible for the rise in prices of used cars are rental agencies.
 Which are typically a major source of used inventory.
 Rental companies buy between 2 million to 3 million cars a year and usually turn them over every 2 years.
 With people traveling again around the country, agencies are rebuying the cars they sold during the pandemic.
 And they are turning the used market upside down.